Efosa Ojomo: Professional career

 Efosa Ojomo is the director of Global Prosperity at the Clayton Christensen Institute for Disruptive Innovation.
 He was formerly a senior research fellow at the Forum for Growth and Innovation at the Harvard Business School.
-He was mentored by Late Professor Clay Christensen, one of the world's top experts on strategy, growth, and innovation.
+He was mentored by Clay Christensen, one of the world's top experts on strategy, growth, and innovation.
 Efosa's research examines how emerging economies, or what he now refers to as growth economies, including sub-Saharan Africa, can engender prosperity for their citizens by focusing on investments in market-creating innovations.
 He also works with firms to help them develop a market-creating innovation strategy.

 Efosa was also the President and co-founder of “Poverty Stops Here”.
-He was a Co-President, Harvard Business School Africa Business Club from 2014 till 2015.
+He was a co-president, Harvard Business School Africa Business Club from 2014 till 2015.
 He worked as an engineer and in business development for National Instruments for eight years following graduation.
 He was named THINKER S50 Radar Class of 2020.

 The Prosperity Paradox: How innovation can lift nations out of poverty

-Efosa Ojomo co-authored “The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty” with Late Clayton Christensen and Karen Dillon.
-They reveal why so many investments in economic development fail to generate sustainable prosperity and offers a groundbreaking solution for true and lasting change.
+Efosa Ojomo co-authored The Prosperity Paradox: How Innovation Can Lift Nations Out of Poverty with Clayton Christensen and Karen Dillon.
+The book argues that "enduring prosperity for many countries will not come from fixing poverty.
+It will come from investing in innovations that create new markets within these countries."

-The book provides actionable solutions to growing sustainable economies.
-“The Prosperity Paradox” expertly offers cases of successful market-creating innovations, including the Ford Model T, which made cars accessible to ordinary Americans, and Tolaram instant noodles, inexpensive, convenient food made available to millions of Nigerians, rich and poor.
-Essentially, what Nigeria and other low- and middle-income countries need (and what America needed when it was still a poor country) is not for well-meaning charities and NGOs to “push” resources into its communities but for innovations to “pull” those resources in.
+“The Prosperity Paradox” offers cases of successful market-creating innovations, including the Ford Model T, which made cars accessible to ordinary Americans, and Tolaram instant noodles, inexpensive, convenient food made available to millions of Nigerians, rich and poor.
+The authors write that what Nigeria and other low- and middle-income countries need (and what America needed when it was still a poor country) is not for well-meaning charities and NGOs to “push” resources into its communities but for innovations to “pull” those resources in.
 “The Prosperity Paradox” was awarded an Axiom Business Book Awards “Gold Medal” in the category of Business Ethics for 2019 and a review on Wall Street Journal by Rupert Darwall tagged “Paradox of Prosperity- A better way to fight poverty”.